tiramirez/flask-image-based-survey/README.md

 # Image-based app example

 When working in my graduate thesis I needed to conduct an infinite survey of pair of images.
-Ok, it was not infinite, but I wanted maximize the responses by only asking a single registration surveyee.
+Ok, it was not infinite, but I needed to maximize the responses by only asking a single registration surveyee.
+Unfortunately, all mainstream survey platforms require the survey to have a defined amount of answers per respondent.
+That presented two problems:
+1) It limits the randomization process of the images
+2) It forces me to set the number of answers per user

 The survey is split into three sections.
 * **Section 1 - Registration:**